 Suggested read: 10 things I wish I knew before visiting Bali

 Day 1: This is the first day in your Bali itinerary and you’re still taking in the new surroundings, trying to find your way around.
 Why not hit the beach and enjoy some great music with a few drinks?
 Kuta and Seminyak beach, although very commercial, are gorgeous and have many bars and restaurants with recliners, bean bags, drinks, shisha, and food right on the beach.
 Relax, take a dip in the clear blue waters, sip on a Pina Colada or dance to the music at Potato Head Beach Club or Ku De Ta, two of the most popular beach clubs in Seminyak.
-At night, you can make the most of the nightlife in Seminyak’s busy street lined with numerous restaurants and bars, playing live music, offering happy hour drinks and amazing ambience.
+At night, you can make the most of the nightlife in Seminyak’s busy street lined with numerous restaurants and bars, playing live music, offering happy hour drinks and amazing ambiance.

 Day 2: Get ready to explore the island.
 Begin by exploring Uluwatu Temple and Suluban Beach.
 Located about 45 min away from Kuta area, this is one my favourite temples in Bali.
 Just the setting on top of a cliff jutting out into the sea, with the sound of waves crashing against the rocks is an amazing experience.
 A walk around the temple on the path provided is breathtaking.
 Beware of the monkeys, they often snatch personal belongings and can only be distracted by food (bananas mostly).